trinker/entity/README.md

-        "Bell Labs was also at one time a division of the American Telephone & Telegraph Company (AT&T Corporation), half-owned through its Western Electric manufacturing subsidiary.", "Researchers working at Bell Labs are credited with the development of radio astronomy, the transistor, the laser, the charge-coupled device (CCD), information theory, the UNIX operating system, the C programming language, S programming language and the C++ programming language.", "Eight Nobel Prizes have been awarded for work completed at Bell Laboratories.", "And an extray line not from wiki worth 2 cents or .001% of 1 percent."
+        "Bell Labs was also at one time a division of the American Telephone & Telegraph Company (AT&T Corporation), half-owned through its Western Electric manufacturing subsidiary.", "Researchers working at Bell Labs are credited with the development of radio astronomy, the transistor, the laser, the charge-coupled device (CCD), information theory, the UNIX operating system, the C programming language, S programming language and the C++ programming language.", "Eight Nobel Prizes have been awarded for work completed at Bell Laboratories.", "And an extra line not from Wikipedia worth 2 cents or .001% of 1 percent."
     )

 Entity Extractors